jaqcquesndav/Wanzo/API_DOCUMENTATION.md

 The repositories have been enhanced for better reliability:

 1. **CustomerRepository**:
-   - `getUniqueCustomersCountForDateRange()` now properly counts unique customers who made purchases within a date range
+   - `getUniqueCustomersCountForDateRange()` now properly counts unique customers based on sales data
    - Implements a fallback mechanism using `lastPurchaseDate` if sales data is unavailable
    - Improved error handling with meaningful fallback values